 This working principle is known to märklin users as the "märklin brake module" and to DCC users as "brake on dc".
 It works with most of the original märklin decoders, and most compatible decoders.
 It also works with many DCC decoders, some of which need special configuration to support it.
 In some DCC decoders the voltage polarity is evaluated to achieve direction dependent braking.

 Also märklin users need not live without direction dependent braking.
-The sophistated Bremsmodul Oneway can do this, as well.
+The Bremsmodul Oneway is designed to do this.

 The bogobit Bremsmodul Classic is characterised by its very easy track work, because it only needs one insulated track section.
 It does not need a transition or stop track as usual with many other brake modules.
 This simplifies track construction work and allows an easy upgrade from an already built, conventionally controlled layout to a digitally controlled layout.
 The length of the insulated section must be as long as the locos' longest braking distance.